AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/progress.md

 We have implemented a robust Stripe integration for the credit system that allows processing both subscription-based and one-time purchases.
 The integration includes comprehensive error handling, transaction analysis, and support for finding transactions by either transaction ID or customer email.

-We have created a detailed implementation plan for integrating Google OAuth 2.0 authentication while maintaining compatibility with our existing JWT token system across microservices.
-The plan ensures that other services can continue to use the same JWT validation without any changes.
+We have successfully implemented Google OAuth 2.0 authentication while maintaining full compatibility with our existing JWT token system across microservices.
+The implementation includes database schema changes to support OAuth users, a dedicated OAuth service for Google authentication, new API endpoints for the OAuth flow and account linking/unlinking, and comprehensive documentation and examples.
+Other services can continue to use the same JWT validation without any changes, as our OAuth implementation generates standard JWT tokens after the initial OAuth authentication.

 ## Next Steps